 The cost: (Direct cost + indirect cost + opportunity cost of the event) / (Number of participants in the event)).

-The higher your average score variable and the lower your Cost/Participant, the more your event has fulfilled its objectives (and vice versa).
+The higher your average score variable and the lower your cost/participant, the more your event has reached its objectives (and vice versa).

-It is up to you to adapt our formula to your event, but it is very important to adopt a calculation methodology once and for all and to keep it over time.
+It is up to you to adapt the formula of your event, but it is very important to adopt a calculation methodology once and for all and to keep it over time.
 This allows you to compare and thus know what you like and what you don't like (so that you are aware of your mistakes and don't make them again).

 How to measure qualitative criteria?

 Without going crazy about KPIs, you should be able to quantitatively measure an event (although qualitative, it seems paradoxical) and ask relevant questions:

 - Overall, are you satisfied with the event?
 (Using a Likert scale for example, with no "don't say" box to push the respondent to make a choice)

 - Did this event give you the opportunity to meet people you hadn't talked to on the premises?

 - Should we change the caterer for our next event?